mdatheeb/Hand-Written-Digits-Classification/MNIST_Digit_Classification_Report.md

 ## 11. Discussion

-This experiment demonstrates the basic workflow of a deep learning classification problem.
-The MNIST images were normalized to make input values suitable for training, and the Flatten layer converted each two-dimensional image into a one-dimensional input vector.
+This experiment demonstrates the basic workflow of a deep learning classification problem, implemented as a small set of reusable functions rather than a single linear script.
+The MNIST images were normalized to make input values suitable for training, and an explicit, stratified `train_test_split` was used to create the validation set instead of relying on Keras's automatic split — giving more control and transparency over how the data is partitioned.

+The Flatten layer converted each two-dimensional image into a one-dimensional input vector.
 A Dense hidden layer with ReLU activation learned patterns in the images, and the final Softmax layer produced per-class probabilities, with the highest-probability class taken as the prediction.

-Training and validation curves were used to observe performance across epochs, and the model was evaluated on a held-out test set.
-Finally, the number of hidden neurons was changed from 128 to 256 to observe the effect of increasing model capacity.
+Training and validation curves were used to observe performance across epochs, and the model was evaluated on a held-out test set that was untouched during training or validation.
+Finally, because model construction is factored into `build_model()`, the experiment (256 neurons) reuses the exact same code path as the baseline, isolating hidden-layer size as the only variable being tested.

 ## 12. Advantages